 By contrast, let's look at three much less popular languages 4 again consulting Stack Overflow:

 There seems to be a clear difference here.
-Despite the expected reduction in the number of views, given the same problem these less popular languages offer a single solution in their standard libraries that doesn't depend nearly as much on either the context or data structures involved.
+Despite the expected reduction in the number of post views, these less popular languages offer a single solution in their standard libraries that doesn't depend nearly as much on either the context or data structures involved.

 This might help us to understand why programmers are now using AI coding assistants to reduce context switching and work more efficiently on the actual problem they're trying to solve.